List of 40 Famous Forests in India to visit

 Where is Panna National Park Located

-Panna National Park lies in the Vindhya Ranges Ken river and is spread across the Panna and Chhatarpur districts of Madhya Pradesh, covering an area of 542.7 sq km.
+Panna National Park lies in the Vindhya Ranges, the Ken River, and is spread across the Panna and Chhatarpur districts of Madhya Pradesh, covering an area of 542.7 sq km.

 How to reach Panna National Park

-The nearest airport and railway station is at Khajuraho, 26 km from the national park.
+The nearest airport and railway station are at Khajuraho, 26 km from the national park.

 Panna National Park Visiting Time

-The park operates two times, morning and afternoon.
-The morning session starts at sunrise and ends at 11 am, and the afternoon begins at 3 pm and ends with sunset.
+The park operates twice, morning and afternoon.
+The morning session starts at sunrise and ends at 11 am, and the afternoon session begins at 3 pm and ends with sunset.

 Panna National Park is Famous for Which Animal